One could argue that Pope Saint John Paul II is the most beloved saint of this century.

 The following year, he made a pilgrimage to Fatima, Portugal in thanksgiving for his survival, and gave the bullet to Our Lady.
 It was later placed in her crown, reminding all of us that she, our Mother, will protect us.

-From the time he was a child, Karol embraced the power of redemptive suffering.
-“In the cross,” he said, “lies Love’s victory.”
+(5) THE CROSSFrom the time he was a child, Karol embraced the power of redemptive suffering.
+"In the cross," he said, "lies Love's victory."

 The cross is not only the measure of worth for man; it is also a reminder of man's calling.
 Suffering is not meant only to be accepted but also embraced in order for it to be victorious.